Alaska Wilderness League

 The Alaska Wilderness League (AWL) is a nonprofit organization that works to protect Alaska's most significant wild lands from oil and gas drilling and from other industrial threats.
 Founded in 1993, AWL has its main office in Washington, DC, with additional offices in Anchorage and Juneau, Alaska.

-For the past ten years, AWL has taken the lead in the fight to protect the Arctic National Wildlife Refuge from being opened to oil and gas development, and its leadership has made a significant impact in this area.
+The AWL seeks to protect the Arctic National Wildlife Refuge from being opened to oil and gas development, and its leadership has made a significant impact in this area.
 The organization has rallied public support and successfully stopped numerous attempts by Congress to open the refuge to development.
+AWL's work had long-standing support from President Jimmy Carter, who served as its Honorary Chairman of the Board of Directors until his death in 2024.